 Talking Rock was once located on a major highway, but the modern primary arterial corridor State Highway 515 bypasses the town.
 An active rail line also passes through the town center.
 A small historical commercial district exists in the center of the town along State Highway 136.
 Several downtown buildings have been renovated and are now occupied by antique stores and other tourist oriented businesses.
 The town has been promoting its historical heritage and is seeing renewed interest in historic preservation development opportunities.
-Other land uses in the older sections of town include low density residential, public uses, and the town park.
-The park serves as a focal point and destination for residents and visitors to enjoy.
+Other land uses in the older sections yure 47: View of Talking Rock's town center the rail crossing along GA.
+Highway 136 town include low density residential, public uses, and the town park.
+The park serves as a focal point and destination for residents and visitors are prov.
 Tourism-oriented businesses also operate in the nearby Talking Rock gateway intersection of Antioch Church Road and State Highway 136.
-The town is served by the Pickens County Water Authority, but Talking Rock lacks a centralized sewer system that would facilitate the town's desire for light commercial growth and sustainability opportunities.
+The town is served by the Pickens County Water Authority, but Talking Rock lacks a centralized sewer system that would facilitate the analysis desire for light commercial growth and sustainability opportunities.